hoorayimhelping/generators/readme.md

 cd generator-bff
 npm link
 ```
-This is analogous to running `npm install -g generator-bff`
+This is analogous to running `npm install -g generator-bff generator-test generator-config`

 ## Scaffolding a BFF